djalbat/the-occam-user-manual/understanding-grammars.md

 "A"[name] [0] "⇒"[unassigned] [0] "B"[name] [0]
 ```

-Note that it does indeed parse, but that it is being parsed as `nonsense`.
+Note that it does indeed parse, but that it is being parsed as nonsense.
-This is the fallback of the grammar, so to speak, if the metastatement cannot be parsed in a more meaningful way.
+This is the fallback if the metastatement cannot be parsed in a more meaningful way.

-To make sense of this metastatement, we first augment the grammar with a regular exprssion to pick out the `⇒` implication symbol as an operator token.
+To make sense of this metastatement, we first augment the grammar with a regular exprssion pattern that picks out the `⇒` implication character as an operator token.
-The following parse tree shows that the statement is still parses as nonsense but that this symbol is at least being recognised as an operator:
+The following parse tree shows that the metastatement still parses as nonsense but that this character is at least being recognised as an operator:

 ```
                        unqualifiedMetastatement [0]